Le Carillon de Vendôme: Other versions

 In 1971, American singer David Crosby released the song under the title "Orleans" on his debut album, If I Could Only Remember My Name.
 Crosby reworked the song to only include the repetition of the cities left to the Dauphin.
 This led to other artists basing their cover versions on his arrangement, including French group Il était une fois's 1974 version of the song, titled "Colombes", which instead listed suburbs of Paris.

 In 1938, Henri Nibelle wrote an organ piece on this theme, which he titled Carillon orléanais.

-The names of famous fictional detectives are sung to the tune of the song in French movie Towards Zero, titled L'Heure Zero in France.
+The names of famous fictional detectives are sung to the tune of the song in the French movie Towards Zero, titled L'Heure Zero in France.

-Laurent Voulzy performed "Le Carillon de Vendôme" on his 2012 "Lys & Love Tour".
+Laurent Voulzy performed "Le Carillon de Vendôme" on his 2012 Lys & Love Tour.